 NORTH BERGEN, NJ (April 4, 2020).
-The International Longshoremen’s Association, AFL-CIO continues to suffer loss of life due to COVID-19.
+The International Longshoremen’s Association continues to suffer loss of life due to COVID-19.
 ILA members Otis Saleem Johnson, from Local 1233 in Newark, and Orlando Mercado, from Local 1235, passed away in recent days from Coronavirus.

 Scores of ILA members have relatives that have contracted COVID-19 and several have lost family members to this pandemic, virus that has infected over a million people world-wide resulting in almost 63,000 deaths.

 “It’s heartbreaking and devastating to see two more of our own pass away from this terrible virus,” said Dennis A. Daggett, International Executive Vice President.
 “I am personally distraught, and our ILA family is shocked with the passing of two ILA longshoremen from the Port of Newark, New Jersey.